Milo46/crab-pot/README.md

 covers very simple functionalities, e.g. creating schemas, log entries and then retrieving them back to the user.
 It validates the data structure and makes sure that data is consistent (every log has it's schema).
-It supports data transmission via HTTP and in the future via WebSocket also.
+It supports data transmission via HTTP and data events via WebSocket also.

 ## Quickstart